zxshah/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

+<!--
+  ~ Copyright (c) 2025 Arista Networks, Inc.
+  ~ Use of this source code is governed by the Apache License 2.0 ~ that can be found in the LICENSE file.
+  -->

 ---

 # This title is used for search results

 title: Single Data Center - L3LS

 ---
-<!--
-  ~ Copyright (c) 2023-2025 Arista Networks, Inc.
-  ~ Use of this source code is governed by the Apache License 2.0 ~ that can be found in the LICENSE file.
-  -->

 # Single Data Center - L3LS